ViaHero · Updated October 3, 2018

 How do I get a Cuba visa?

+It's usually relatively easy to purchase your Tourist Card from your air carrier itself, but the method and location of purchase vary airline-to-airline.
 We’ve created guides for how to get a Cuba visa from most major airlines that fly to Cuba from the US.
 Check them out for step-by-step instructions and price information.

 - How to Get Your JetBlue Cuba Visa at the Airport